neerajbaid/NBSlideUpView/README.md

 This is a highly customizable, sticky modal view that slides up from the bottom of the screen.
 NBSlideUpView can be dragged off the screen or dismissed programatically.

+(If the below gif doesn't autoplay, feel free to click on it.)

 ![](example.gif)